 Fundbox’s application is fully automated.
 Most borrowers will receive a funding decision a few minutes.
-If you are approved, and like the rates you received, you can being requesting funds immediately.
+If you are approved and like the rates you received, you can begin requesting funds immediately.
 Funds generally hit your bank account the next business day, depending on the time of day you make the request (although a couple users report that it sometimes takes up to three days for Fundbox to process invoice financing draws).

 Sales & Advertising Transparency

 While the way Fundbox markets their products can be confusing initially, Fundbox provides a large amount of information on their website.
 The website fully explains information that potential borrowers will need to know before signing up for their service and is transparent about their terms and fees.

 Negative Reviews & Complaints

 - Credit Limit Too Small: The most common complaint about Fundbox is that the borrowing amount is too low.
-Fundbox does periodically re-review your account and increase credit limit for customers who have a good financial history.
+Fundbox does periodically review your account and increase credit limit for customers who have a good financial history.
 However, some customers have complained that the credit increases don’t come fast enough, and they don’t know when their account is going to be reviewed again.

 Positive Reviews & Testimonials

 Additionally, Fundbox Credit is a little bit different from other invoice financing products because the company funds 100% of the invoice (whereas most only advance 80%-90% and hold the rest on reserve until the invoice is paid).
 Some customers like this because you get access to that much more money.

 As stated above, larger businesses will find that other companies offer invoice financing or lines of credit with lower fees and higher borrowing amounts.
 But if you don’t qualify, Fundbox is a good bet.